FarsetLabs/member-handbook/runbooks/rituals/town_hall.md

 **NOTES**

 * Town Halls are Timeboxed to a maximum of 2 hours.
-  * It is the responsibility of the meeting chair to ensure discussion moves appropriatly within this constraint.
+  * It is the responsibility of the meeting chair to ensure discussion moves appropriately within this constraint.
 * Town Halls are 'Public'
   * Any individual from the wider Farset Labs community is welcome to contribute whether they are a current member or not, however, it is at the chairs' discretion how much time is allocated to discussions that are not primarily the concern of the operation of the charity or of the membership
 * Town Halls are for discussion and decisions, not reading or teaching.